NALTP/Rules/README.md

       - (vii) Electing two members of the CRC for the following season and
       - (viii) Anything else required or requested of them by both the CRC and their team
   - (3) Eligibility and restrictions:
-    - (a) Any player not banned from NALTP or TagPro is eligible to apply for captaincy or co-captaincy unless otherwise announced by the CRC.
+    - (a) Any player not banned from NALTP or TagPro is eligible to apply for captaincy or CCGM unless otherwise announced by the CRC.
     - (b) Applicants for Minors captaincy who are drafted in, and at potential risk of being dropped from, Majors must apply for DEP status or submit a player with DEP status as their prelim else they accept exclusion from Minors upon being dropped.
-    - (c) CRC members may not serve as captain, official co-captain, or GM in any circumstances.
+    - (c) CRC members may not serve as captain or CCGM in any circumstances.
     - (d) Official CCGMs are not permitted to be members of any team in their league other than the one they are CCGMing.
 If a CCGM should end up on any other league roster than the one they are CCGMing, they will be removed from their position as official CCGM.
     - (e) Official CCGMs may not be decided or announced prior to the draft if there is a possibility of them playing in the same league as their affiliated team as determined by the CRC.
   - (4) Selection, voting, and announcements:
     - (a) Captains and GMs will be approved by a majority vote from the CRC.
     - (b) CCGMs do not require CRC approval as long as they are not banned or otherwise ineligible by rule.
+      - (i) The CRC reserves the right to deny a CCGM appointment at their discretion.
   - (5) Terms:
     - (a) All forms of captaincy are for a single season only.
   - (6) Mid-season vacancy.
     - (a) If a captain or GM must step down from their position, or is removed by CRC ruling, a replacement will be determined by the CRC.
     - (b) Playing captains who step down or are removed from their position may not be traded.
-    - (c) Former playing captains may activate an option to be dropped in the next period.
-      - (i) In the case of captains who step down, this option will require mutual agreement with the former and the newly instated captain.
-      - (ii) In the case of captains who are removed by the CRC, this option may be activated at will by the former captain.
-      - (iii) In extreme cases, if the final period has concluded, the CRC may initiate an extra window to accomodate.
-    - (d) If a former playing captain is dropped, their old team may be rewarded with priority in the add/drop periods or call-ups or replacement players not rostered in any league.

 #### Section D - Players
   - (1) Signup eligibility: